-I work at the Data Science Institute (DSI), where I am the first point of contact for requests of partnerships, collaborations, information about our activities and opportunities.
+I work at the Data Science Institute (DSI), where I am the first point of contact for requests of partnerships, internal collaborations, information about our activities and opportunities for internships and research.

 I am responsible for initiating and supporting collaborations across Imperial for academic grants applications, thematic workshops on activities related to data science, and joint activities with the other Global Institutes.
 I also engage with external partners (research centres, universities, and governmental bodies) both in the UK and internationally, to coordinate joint activities.
 Finally, I am responsible for the DSI’s communication strategy, both digital and in print, in various formats.